-- 9. The class of entities defined in this Product Ruling may rely on its contents provided the scheme actually carried out is carried out in accordance with the scheme described in paragraphs 46 to 102. - 10.
-If the scheme actually carried out is materially different from the scheme that is described in this Product Ruling, then: - this Product Ruling has no binding effect on the Commissioner because the scheme entered into is not the scheme on which the Commissioner has ruled: and - this Product Ruling may be withdrawn or modified.
+- 9. The class of entities defined in this Product Ruling may rely on its contents provided the scheme actually carried out is carried out in accordance with the scheme described in paragraphs 46 to 104 of this Product Ruling. - 10.
+If the scheme actually carried out is materially different from the scheme that is described in this Product Ruling, then: - this Product Ruling has no binding effect on the Commissioner because the scheme entered into is not the scheme on which the Commissioner has ruled, and - this Product Ruling may be withdrawn or modified.